jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 <div class="callout callout-small">

-Custom theme is expected in release 1.0.1.0
+Custom theme is planned for an upcoming release.

 </div>